 A: The standard repayment term for federal student loans is ten years, but borrowers may opt for longer repayment periods through income-driven repayment plans.

-A: Yes, eligible borrowers may deduct up to a certain amount of the interest paid on qualified student loans from their taxable income.
+A: Eligible borrowers can deduct a portion of qualified student loan interest from their taxable income.

-A: Federal loan consolidation does not lower the interest rate but may simplify repayment by combining multiple federal loans into a single loan with a fixed interest rate.
+A: Federal loan consolidation doesn’t lower interest rates but simplifies repayment by combining multiple loans into one with a fixed rate.

-A: Refinancing federal loans with private lenders may result in the loss of federal borrower protections, such as income-driven repayment plans and loan forgiveness options.
+A: Refinancing federal loans with private lenders can lead to losing federal protections like income-driven repayment and loan forgiveness

-A: Interest capitalization occurs when unpaid interest is added to the loan’s principal balance, resulting in higher overall debt and increased interest charges.
+A: Interest capitalization adds unpaid interest to the loan principal, increasing total debt and interest charges.

 A: While federal loans do not require a credit check, private lenders typically consider creditworthiness.
 Students with bad credit may need a co-signer to qualify for private loans.